 As with all compliance checks cross tax risks must be considered and referrals follow LC guidance.
-Mandatory guidance for referral to the Evasion Referral Team must be followed where you suspect or have evidence of evasion (CH402150.
+Mandatory guidance for referral to the Evasion Management Team must be followed where you suspect or have evidence of evasion, see CH290000.

 None of the above points are restricted by the size of the business under investigation or by turnover.
 However Hidden Economy (Employers) should be aware that where the Employer falls into the Large & Complex Employers population (identified by a Large & Complex flag on ECS), or a Public Body (Local Authority, University, NHS, Trade Union or Charity) they will only be able to undertake compliance checks as follows:

-- CRM cases - only with the approval and direction of the CRM
+- CCM cases - only with the approval and direction of the CCM

 - an EC Tax Specialist where appointed, or